 - Selling, general and administrative (SG&A) expenses were

-$70.5 millionfor the third quarter of 2021, compared to $52.5 millionfor the same period in 2020.
-This increase is primarily due to an increase in marketing and commercialization costs.
+$88.4 millionfor the third quarter of 2022, compared to $70.5 millionfor the third quarter of 2021.
+This increase is primarily due to an increase in marketing and advertising expenses and labor related costs.

 - Cash, cash equivalents, restricted cash and investment securities totaled

-- Bipolar Depression Program: The lumateperone sNDAs for the treatment of depressive episodes associated with bipolar I or II disorder (bipolar depression) as monotherapy and as adjunctive therapy with lithium or valproate are under review by the FDA.
-The Prescription Drug User Fee Act (PDUFA) target action date is
+December 2021, becoming the first medicine approved in the U.S.for the treatment of depressive episodes associated with bipolar I or II disorder (bipolar depression) in adults as monotherapy and as adjunctive therapy with lithium or valproate.

 Conference Call and Webcast Details